Teams, tales and tips – a guide to the local game

 Though problems remain, significant improvements have been made in the domestic game.
 The Football For All campaign has laudably and bravely challenged sectarianism on the terraces.
 Best has been honoured with signature murals across town, and one of the city’s two airports named after him.
-Windsor Park has been revamped, stand by stand, ready for the 2015-16 season.
+Windsor Park was then revamped, stand by stand, for the 2015-16 season.

 Home to the national team for over a century, Windsor Park was built by record title-winners Linfield from south Belfast, whose rivals are Glentoran from east Belfast.
 Linfield’s ownership of and profits from the stadium give a financial lift other Belfast clubs crave, an advantage brought into focus when the Northern Ireland FA signed a century-long agreement to remain at Windsor Park in 1985.

-The city’s other two main clubs, from north Belfast, are 2014 champions Cliftonville and winners in 2015 and 2016, Crusaders.
+The city’s other two main clubs, from north Belfast, are 2014 champions Cliftonville and winners in 2018, Crusaders.
 The north Belfast derby between them, also a Boxing Day fixture, was heavily policed during The Troubles, given the mainly nationalist and unionist leanings of their respective supporters.
-Crusaders protested most vehemently about Linfield gaining a financial advantage from hosting Northern Ireland matches – in August 2013, Linfield fans boycotted a visit their away fixture at Seaview.
+Crusaders protested most vehemently about Linfield gaining a financial advantage from hosting Northern Ireland matches – in 2013, Linfield fans boycotted a visit for their away fixture at Seaview, home of Crusaders.

-Three Belfast clubs feature in the lower flight for 2015-16, the NIFL Championship, including Harland & Wolff Welders from east Belfast, whose local rivals are Dundela, winners of the Irish Cup in 1955.
+Five Belfast clubs feature in the lower flight for 2019-20, the NIFL Championship, including Harland & Wolff Welders from east Belfast, whose local rivals are Dundela, winners of the Irish Cup in 1955.